-Foundation 1.5 hour each Audience Requirements FEE \$ considering this action have iety in Alberta requires specific steps.
-It is vital that individuals clear understanding and knowledge relating to the society's the school community, prior A new or existing school community seeking basic "start-up" information related to incorporating a registered fundraising association/society.
+Foundation 1.5 hour each Audience Requirements FEE \$ Fundraising Association Introduction Incorporation of a legal society in Alberta requires specific steps.
+It is vital that individuals considering this action have clear understanding and knowledge relating to the society's operations and role within the school community, prior to creating this legal entity.
+A new or existing school community seeking basic "start-up" information related to incorporating a registered fundraising association/society.
 Invitation from one parent and principal.
 Minimum five parents and principal in attendance.
 Price Per Workshop: \$200 For 1 Association in attendance.
 Fundraising Association Fundamental Principles Fundraising Associations operate as legal entities with distinct rules to follow.
 This workshop will review the legislation and purpose of a Fundraising Association, it's role and relationships with the school community, the role of the Board, and how decisions are made.
 This workshop is designed to guide new and existing Boards and Association members with a review of principles and some operations best practices.
 A school community or group of parents seeking to incorporate a registered society for the purposes of fundraising, or that has one in place and needs assistance understanding the role and/or authority with the school council/school.
 Invitation from principal and one parent.
 Minimum five participants including fundraising association president, executive and principal in attendance.
 Recommended: Participants to have taken "School Council Purpose" workshop within previous two years. \$550 For 3 - 5 Associations in attendance. \$700 For 6 or more Associations in attendance.